 Effective and reliable internal control forms the basis for compliance with sound and prudent business practices.

-Internal control refers to procedures or practices within an organisation to ensure that the organisation achieves the targets set in the strategy, uses resources economically and the information in support of management decisions is reliable.
+Internal control refers to procedures or practices within an organisation to ensure that the organisation achieves the targets set in the strategy, uses resources economically and that the information in support of management decisions is reliable.
 Internal control also ensures that risk management, custody of client assets and protection of property is adequately arranged.
 Conformance to regulations and approved ethical principles, too, are ensured through internal control.

 Internal controls apply to all operations.
 The nature and extent of operations and, whenever necessary, special characteristics related to international operations are taken into consideration in specifying internal controls.
 Internal control covers all organisational levels.
-Internal control in its most extensive form primarily takes place at the operational level, where internal control is continuous and forms part of daily activities.
+Internal control in its most extensive form primarily takes place at the operational level, where internal control is continuous and forms a part of daily activities.

 Internal control is complemented by the opportunity of anyone employed by OP Financial Group to report through an independent channel if they suspect that rules or regulations have been violated (whistle blowing).

-Almost all activities involve compliance risk and responsibility for the management of risks rests with the business lines/divisions.
+Almost all activities involve compliance risk, and responsibility for the management of risks rests with the business lines/divisions.
 The Managing Director is in charge of the company’s compliance activities.
 OP Financial Group's Compliance organisation supports the Managing Director.
-The Group Compliance Officer in charge of the organisation reports to the Supervisory Board (or Supervisory Board committees) and the General Counsel.
-Compliance activities and the related recommendations issued to the business lines/divisions are subject to regular reporting to OP MB’s Board of Directors.
-Compliance activities must also be reported to the Executive Board of OP Cooperative Consolidated and the Audit Committee of the Supervisory Board as part of OP Financial Group level reporting.
+The Group Compliance Officer in charge of the organisation reports to the Supervisory Board (or Supervisory Board committees) and the Chief Legal Officer and Group General Counsel.
+The Compliance organisation assists Executive Management and senior management as well as business lines/divisions in the management of risks associated with regulatory non-compliance, supervises regulatory compliance and, for its part, develops internal control further.
+Compliance ensures that regulations are complied with and implemented mainly by means of control and risk assessments of new procedures.
+Compliance activities, compliance observations and the related recommendations issued to the business lines/divisions are reported regularly to OP Mortgage Bank’s Board of Directors and OP Financial Group’sCompliance organisation.
+Compliance activities must also be reported to the Executive Board of the central cooperative consolidated and the Audit Committee of the Supervisory Board as part of OP Financial Group level reporting.